 Each month, the Social Good Blog highlights news and resources on a specific topic.
-In November, we’re sharing links about how nonprofits can keep citizens engaged during periods of transition in addition to a few ways that individuals can help.
+In November, we’re resources on how nonprofits can keep citizens engaged during periods of transition in addition to a few ways that individuals can help.

 According to the Pew Research Center, there is significant overlap between people who are civically engaged and those who keep up with the local news on a regular basis.
 The study, which was released earlier this month, states that although these habits may directly drive local voter turnout, there is no connection between this behavior and the national elections.